 E: New recipe for May: None this month, but made up for it in June.

-G: New recipe for July: Tried three new recipes on 7/31/22.
-Silver Dollar pancakes https://www.cookist.com/silver-dollar-pancakes/ Then later that day, Chunky Chocolate Cheesecake Dip https://happyhomeschoolnest.com/chunky-chocolate-cheesecake-dip/?fbclid=IwAR3o6CudN4mnXazXgBvzFrLGsy-pX8ax-QPXdxvYPid8gxK2BKHrb2u1AWs and Sweet Bread Amish Style Recipe. https://happyhomeschoolnest.com/sweet-bread-amish-style-recipe/?fbclid=IwAR1da7wWZSaoxxoo0gzxEzuwAGopDv0td3TddK7n51hb4qQu8KeOy_Cn-Kg
+G: New recipe for July: On 7/31/22 tried three new recipes: Silver Dollar Pancakes https://www.cookist.com/silver-dollar-pancakes/ , Chunky Chocolate Cheesecake Dip. https://happyhomeschoolnest.com/chunky-chocolate-cheesecake-dip/?fbclid=IwAR3o6CudN4mnXazXgBvzFrLGsy-pX8ax-QPXdxvYPid8gxK2BKHrb2u1AWs and Sweet Bread Amish Style Recipe. https://happyhomeschoolnest.com/sweet-bread-amish-style-recipe/?fbclid=IwAR1da7wWZSaoxxoo0gzxEzuwAGopDv0td3TddK7n51hb4qQu8KeOy_Cn-Kg

 - Ever since my company moved its offices, my job has been more sedentary.
 I know I can lose two pounds a month if I stick to it, so here’s me making myself accountable:

 A: Down to 208 by end of January: On 1/31/22 weighed 208.
 Right on schedule.

 B: Down to 206 by end of February: On 2/25/22 weighed 202.
 That’s three times as much as I expected to lose in February.
 And all it took was a kidney stone and Covid…I’m not sure I can recommend that diet plan.

 C: Down to 204 by end of March.
 On 3/31/22 weighed 200.
 That’s halfway to my goal for the year!